tamilselvanarjun/auto-ed/docs/mod1.rst

 expression for the derivative.
 It relies on application of the ideas of the chain rule to decompose complex functions into elementary functions for which we can compute the derivative exactly.

-Automatic differentiation may perform this process through two different modes, forward and reverse, both allowing for efficient and accurate computation of derivatives.
-These properties make automatic differentiation useful in a variety of applications including machine learning, parameter optimization, sensitivity analysis, physical modeling, and probabilistic inference.
-In the rest of this module, we will explore the underlying theory that allows automatic differentiation to be applied in such a wide variety of applications.
+Automatic differentiation can be split into two primary "modes": forward and reverse Both modes allow for efficient and accurate computation of derivatives.
+Advances approaches exist for combining forward and reverse mode into a hybrid, but these are beyond the scope of this course.
+The properties of automatic differentiation make it useful for a variety of applications including machine learning, parameter optimization, sensitivity analysis, physical modeling, and probabilistic inference.
+In the rest of this module, we will begin to explore the mechanics of automatic differentiation.

 The Basics of Forward Mode
 --------------------------
-The major theoretical concept underlying automatic differentiation is *the chain rule*.
-Recall from calculus that the chain rule states that to find the derivative of composition of functions, we multiply a series of derivatives; let f(t) = g(h(t)).
+The major concept underlying automatic differentiation is *the chain rule*.
+Recall from calculus that the chain rule states that to find the derivative of composition of functions, we multiply a series of derivatives.
+For illustration, let f(t) = g(h(t)).
 We have

 .. math::

         \frac{df}{dt} = \frac{dg}{dh}\frac{dh}{dt}

 This can be generalized to functions of multiple inputs, which we will discuss in more detail in Unit 2.

 Elementary Functions
 ^^^^^^^^^^^^^^^^^^^^
-Every function can be decomposed into a series of binary elementary operations or unary functions.
+Every function can be decomposed into a set of binary elementary operations or unary operators acting on elementary functions.
 These elementary operations include addition, subtraction, multiplication, division, and exponentiation.
-Elementary functions include the natrual exponential and natural logarithm, trigonometric functions, and hyperbolic trigonometric functions.
+Elementary functions include the natural exponential and natural logarithm, trigonometric functions, polynomials, and hyperbolic trigonometric functions.
 From basic calculus, we know closed form differentiation rules for these elementary functions.
 This means that we can compose these functions to form more complex functions and find the derivative of these more complex functions using the chain rule.
-To understand this composition from elementary functions, we can think of the composition of functions as having an underlying graph structure.
+To understand this composition of elementary functions, we can think of the composition of functions as having an underlying graph structure.
+You will learn much more about this graph structure in Unit 2, including a way to build it by hand.
+For now, you will practice visualizing the graph with a special tool.

 A Tool for Visualizing Automatic Differentiation
 ------------------------------------------------
 The Auto-eD tool is a pedagogical tool to help visualize the processes underlying automatic differentiation.
 In particular, this tool allows us to visualize the underlying graph structure of a calculation when decomposed into elementary functions.
 In addition to helping to visualize this graph, the tool can also be used to view the computational traces that occur at each node of the graph which will be discussed in more detail in Unit 2.

 Installation
 ^^^^^^^^^^^^